cpmech/russell/README.md

 bash zscripts/compile-and-install-mumps.bash mkl
 ```

+**Warning:** We need to further investigate why the nightly Rust version (1.83) fails to link with Intel MKL on Ubuntu 24.04.1 LTS.
+The stable version (1.81) works just fine.

 ### Number of threads

 By default, OpenBLAS will use all available threads, including Hyper-Threads that may worsen the performance.
 Thus, it is recommended to set the following environment variable: